-Diwali or Deepavali, the festival of lights or Deepotsav, a blast of colors, comes two days after Dhanteras, extends for five days period.
-Goddess Lakshmi, the Goddess of wealth and prosperity, visits devotees homes, lighted with Diyas, on the dark night, blesses with peace, wealth, fertility and all round prosperity.
+Diwali or Deepavali, the colorful festival of lights or Deepotsav, comes two days after Dhanteras, extends for five days period.
+Goddess Lakshmi, the Goddess of wealth and prosperity, visits devotees homes, lighted with Diyas, on a dark night, blesses with peace, wealth, fertility and all round prosperity.

-Dhanteras, also known as Dhanatrayodashi is considered very auspicious and prosperous festival for starting a new business.
-People purchase gold and silver coins or jewellery and kitchen items on Dhanteras.
+Dhanteras, also known as Dhanatrayodashi, the first day of Deepavali Utsav is considered very auspicious and prosperous festival for starting a new business.
+People purchase gold and silver coins or jewelry and kitchen items on Dhanteras.

-The first day of five day long Diwali festival is celebrated as Dhanteras or Lakshmi Kuber Puja for prosperity and wealth, which generally comes just two days before Diwali, will be celebrated on Monday, November 5, 2018.
+The first day of five days long Diwali festival is celebrated as Dhanteras or Lakshmi Kuber Puja for prosperity and wealth, which generally comes just two days before Diwali.

 The list of things you need for Goddess Lakshmi and Lord Kuber Puja are as follows: